inaka/guidelines/README.md

   create a new freckle project for you.
 * Time **must** be entered daily, preferably throughout the day.
 * Please divide your entries in tasks and try to track as exact as possible the time you spend on a task.
+There should be almost no eight hour entries.
 * Descriptions need to be clear and need to include a pivotal ID.
 * Do not enter in one freckle entry several pivotal tasks.
 Divide them in several freckle entries so we know exactly how long each task took.
-* Additionally, you need to add sick days and personal vacations into freckle.
+* Additionally, you need to add sick days, study days and personal vacation into freckle.
   I. e. if you take a sick day, enter for that day 8 hours labelled "sick" under the `Inaka Internal` project.
 If you take vacations, for each vacation day enter 8 hours labelled "vacation" under the `Inaka Internal` project.
+If you take a study day, for each study day enter 8 hours labelled "study day" under the `Inaka Internal` project.
 * For unpaid additional vacation you take (or days off) do the same, but the description instead of vacation use "unpaid off".
 The same concept applies to holidays, in which case we use "holiday" as the description.

+## Working hours
+* Respect the working hours and the work from home days!
+If you need to change anything tell your PM/ CEO before, so we can see if its ok with your current project.
+* The ones who have special hours agreed with Inaka due to university/ kids etc please make sure you respect those hours.
+Inaka is flexible adjusting the work schedules to your needs, in exchange Inaka expects that everyone respects the hours agreed on.
+* If you are running late: Let the PMs/ CEO/ CTO know.
+* Regular working hours: Standard work day is 8 working hours per day which excludes the lunch time.

 ## Project Documentation